 Dave Altimari, Investigative Reporter

-At CT Mirror Dave will partner with Investigative Reporter Andy Brown to pursue in-depth investigations focused on government accountability including financial oversight, abuse of power, corruption, safety monitoring, and compliance with law.
+Dave is a member of CT Mirror’s investigative team, pursuing stories focused on government accountability including financial oversight, abuse of power, corruption, safety monitoring, and compliance with law.
 Before joining CT Mirror Altimari spent 23 years at the Hartford Courant breaking some of the state’s biggest, most impactful investigative stories, including the investigation that led to the impeachment and eventual arrest of former John G. Rowland on corruption charges, children being improperly restrained and dying in psychiatric hospitals, child abuse in the Catholic Church, disabled people dying in group homes due to staffing shortages or criminal activity, and multiple investigations into police misconduct.
 He was a finalist for the Pulitzer Prize, and has been awarded the Scripps Howard Foundation National Journalism Award for Public Service, the Roy W. Howard Award, a National Headliner Award, and numerous other prizes over the years for his work.
 Dave is a graduate of the University of Dayton.

-Andy will partner with CT Mirror Investigative Reporter Dave Altimari to to pursue in-depth investigations focused on government accountability including financial oversight, abuse of power, corruption, safety monitoring, and compliance with law.
-In the ten years before joining CT Mirror Brown was a reporter at newspapers in North Dakota, West Virginia and most recently South Carolina.
+Andrew is a member of CT Mirror’s investigative team, and his coverage is largely focused on government accountability, financial oversight, abuse of power, corruption, safety monitoring, and compliance with law.
+Prior to joining the CT Mirror, Brown was a news reporter at papers in North Dakota, West Virginia and South Carolina.
 He’s covered business, environmental issues, local governments and state legislatures.
-His stories garnered several investigative and public service journalism awards, including one for coverage of how utility executive strung along a failing $9 billion nuclear power project in South Carolina in order to cash in on bonuses.
+His stories garnered several investigative and public service journalism awards, including one for coverage of how utility executives strung along a failing $9 billion nuclear power project in South Carolina in order to cash in on bonuses.
 Brown grew up in western Pennsylvania and attended the University of Missouri’s graduate school of journalism.

 Stephen Busemeyer, Managing Editor

-As CT Mirror’s Managing Editor Stephen helps manage and support a staff of 11 reporters.
+Stephen is CT Mirror’s managing editor, where he helps to manage and support the reporters on the news staff.
 His career in daily journalism includes 20 years at The Hartford Courant, where he served as a member of the editorial board, data editor, breaking news editor and bureau chief.
 Prior to that Stephen was city editor at the Casper Star-Tribune in Casper, Wyo., and the editor of the Daily Press in Craig, Colo.
 He was won many awards for editorial writing, data journalism and breaking news.
 While he was breaking news editor, The Courant was a named finalist for the 2013 Pulitzer Prize for breaking news for its coverage of the Sandy Hook shootings.
 Busemeyer is a Koeppel Journalism Fellow at Wesleyan University, where he teaches data journalism, and he has also taught at the University of Hartford, the University of Connecticut and the University of Colorado.

 Jenna Carlesso, Health Reporter

-Jenna Carlesso is CT Mirror’s Health Reporter, focusing on health access, affordability, quality, equity and disparities, social determinants of health, health system planning, infrastructure, processes, information systems, and other health policy.
+Jenna is CT Mirror’s health reporter, focusing on health access, affordability, quality, equity and disparities, social determinants of health, health system planning, infrastructure, processes, information systems, and other health policy.
 Before joining CT Mirror Jenna was a reporter at The Hartford Courant for 10 years, where she consistently won statewide and regional awards.
 Jenna has a Master of Science degree in Interactive Media from Quinnipiac University and a Bachelor or Arts degree in Journalism from Grand Valley State University.

 Tom Condon, Urban and Regional Issues Reporter

-Kyle Constable, Manager of Membership and Audience Development
+Kyle Constable, Director of Membership and Digital Innovation

-As Manager of Membership and Audience Development Kyle Constable will create and manage our new membership program, cultivate and provide service to members, and implement marketing programs to grow CT Mirror readership and engagement.
-Kyle was a reporting intern and then general assignment reporter for CT Mirror in 2016 and 2017.
+Kyle is CT Mirror’s director of membership and digital innovation, overseeing the organization’s membership program, cultivating and providing services to members, and implementing marketing programs to grow CT Mirror readership and engagement.
+Kyle was previously a reporting intern and then general assignment reporter for CT Mirror in 2016 and 2017.
 He graduated from UConn with a bachelor’s degree in journalism in 2017.

-Well-known and highly-regarded radio personality and moderator John Dankosky divides his time between CT Mirror where he heads up our events program and serves as a multi-platform consultant and the NPR / PRI program Science Friday.
+John is a well-known and highly-regarded radio personality and moderator, who co-hosts our podcast Untold and Steady Habits.
+He also serves as Director of News and Audio for the public radio program Science Friday.
 Previously John was executive editor of the New England News Collaborative and the host of NEXT, a weekly program about New England.
 He also appeared weekly on The Wheelhouse, WNPR’s news roundtable program.
-His 25 years in public media also include serving as vice president of news for Connecticut Public Broadcasting Network, host of WNPR’s Where We Live, and regular fill-in host for the PRI program Science Friday in New York.
-He was twice recognized by PRNDI as America’s best public radio call-in show.
-As an instructor, he has held a chair in journalism and communications at Central Connecticut State University and been an adjunct professor at Quinnipiac University.
-He is also a regular moderator for political debates and moderated conversations at The Connecticut Forum, the Mark Twain House and Museum, The Harriet Beecher Stowe Center, The World Affairs Council of Connecticut and The Litchfield Jazz Festival.
+His nearly 30 years in public media also include serving as vice president of news for Connecticut Public Broadcasting Network, host of WNPR’s Where We Live, and as a regular moderator for political debates and moderated conversations at The Connecticut Forum, the Mark Twain House and Museum, The Harriet Beecher Stowe Center, The World Affairs Council of Connecticut and The Litchfield Jazz Festival.

 Elizabeth Hamilton, Executive Editor

-As Executive Editor Elizabeth Hamilton partners with Publisher Bruce Putterman in leading the organization, has responsibility for all of the journalism content on CT Mirror, and manages a news staff of 12 people.
+Elizabeth is CT Mirror’s executive editor and has responsibility for all of the journalism content on CT Mirror.
+She partners with the publisher in leading the organization and manages the news staff.
 Prior to joining CT Mirror in 2018 Elizabeth spent 20 years in Connecticut newsrooms, including more than a decade at The Hartford Courant where she was Reporter of the Year in 2000 and where she won the prestigious Theodore Driscoll Investigative Award for a series of stories about deaths in group homes for the developmentally disabled.
 Elizabeth has a degree in history from the University of Connecticut and an MFA from Southern Connecticut State University, where she taught writing as an adjunct professor.

-Yehyun Kim joined CT Mirror in June 2020 as a photojournalist and a Report For America Corps Member.
+Yehyun is CT Mirror’s visual journalist and a Report For America corps member.
 Her role at CT Mirror is to tell visual stories about the impact of public policy on individuals and communities in Connecticut.
 Prior to joining CT Mirror, Yehyun photographed community news in Victoria, Texas and was a photo and video intern at USA TODAY and at Acadia National Park in Maine.
 She holds a master’s degree in journalism from the University of Missouri-Columbia.
 Yehyun was born and raised in South Korea.